PrismarineJS/mineflayer/doc/api.md

 Shortcut for "/tell <username>".
 All split messages will be whispered to username.

-#### bot.chatAddPattern(pattern, chatType, description  )
+#### bot.chatAddPattern(pattern, chatType, description)

 Adds a regex pattern to the bot's chat matching.
 Useful for bukkit servers where the chat format changes a lot.
  * `pattern` - regular expression to match chat
  * `chatType` - the event the bot emits when the pattern matches.
 Eg: "chat" or "whisper"
- * 'description ' - Optional, discribes what the pattern is for
+ * 'description ' - Optional, describes what the pattern is for

 #### bot.setSettings(options)